No. 2 Whitehall Court

 'Veteran spy writer Alan Judd eschews easy drama and obvious cliffhangers in this elegantly written novel.'
 Literary Review

-At Rosyth in Scotland, the home of the British Grand Fleet, Emily must work undercover to locate the mole the heart of the British naval establishment.
-Who is the traitor known only by the codename ‘Heiffer’?
-And can she find him in time to prevent a military catastrophe that would spell disaster for the country she serves?
+Posted to Rosyth, the home of the British Grand Fleet, Emily works undercover to locate the mole at the heart of the naval establishment.
+Who is the traitor know only by the codename ‘Heiffer’?
+And can he stopped in time to prevent a military catastrophe?

-Blending unparalleled authenticity with literary flair and historical accuracy, Alan Judd has created a gripping thriller about the early days of MI6 that cements his reputation as a master of the historical spy novel.
+In No. 2 Whitehall Court, Judd blends unparalleled authenticity with literary flair to create a gripping thriller about the early days of MI6 that cements his reputation as a master of the historical spy novel.